Kooralgin, Queensland

+Geography

+Cooyar Creek forms the south-west boundary of the locality before flowing through the locality and exiting to the north-east (Gilla); it eventually becomes a tributary of the Brisbane River.

+The main road route through the locality is Cooyar Kooralgin Road, which enters from the south-west (Cooyar) and passes through the locality, changing its name to Yarraman Kooralgin Road, before exiting to the north-east (Gilla).

+One section of The Palms National Park is in the west of the locality.
+Apart from this protected area, the land use is predominantly grazing on native vegetation with crop growing around Cooyar Creek.

 History

 Kooralgin Provisional School opened on 10 April 1916.
 It closed in 1923.
-It closed on 28 January 1963.
-Opened as Kooralgin Provisional School No 1493 and closed in 1923.
 It reopened in 1930 as a half-time school in conjunction with Claredale Provisional School (meaning they shared a single teacher).
-About 1932 the Claredale school closed and Kooralgin school became Kooralgin State School.
-It experienced a number of temporary closures before closing permanently in 1963.
+About 1932, the Claredale school closed and Kooralgin school became Kooralgin State School.
+It experienced a number of temporary closures before closing permanently on 28 January 1963.
+It was at 867 Yarraman Kooralgin Road (26.93095°S 151.94969°E).
+As at 2023, the former school building was still extant.